OpenBB-finance/openbb-docs/content/terminal/custom-backend/custom-backend.md

   └── widgets.json
 ```

-1. **Create endpoints for each widgets.json entry**: Your `widgets.json` file lets the frontend know how to display your data, but you need to build out the endpoint to supply the data for each widget.
-Following the structure above, these endpoints would live in the `main.py` file.
+3. **Build Endpoints**: Develop endpoints in main.py for each widget defined in widgets.json.

-2. **Connect to your API**: Once your API is up and running, you can add the custom backend using the OpenBB Terminal Pro interface.
-You will need to input your main endpoint and the system will read the `/widgets.json` endpoint to fetch all the necessary settings and configurations.
-Once connected, all the widgets will appear in your search and ready to be added to any dashboard.
+4. **Connect to your API**: Use the OpenBB Terminal Pro interface to connect your API.
+Input your main endpoint, and the system will read /widgets.json to add your widgets to OpenBB.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <img className="pro-border-gradient" width="600" alt="folder" src="https://openbb-web-assets.s3.amazonaws.com/docs/launch_oct_24/backend.png" />
 </div>

 ## Widget Types